josephmax/reactnative-MyFlashCards/README.md

 5. use simulator or emulator or your own mobile device to view the app through expo.

 this project is tested on IOS simulator, IOS device and Android emulator.

+dependencies
+---
+- expo
+- react
+- react-native
+- react-native-flip-card
+- react-navigation
+- react-redux

+app description
+---
+- add Deck and show deck list

+- view deck details

+- add cards to decks

+- take quiz to view all the cards under a deck

+- score your learning by quiz

+- notification will be sent at 20:30 if none quiz is taken that day.

+- this app requires permissions to storage and notifications